 Sheila Cowley

-Sheila Cowley is a playwright and audio producer based in St. Petersburg, Florida.
-She collaborates with actors, dancers, scientists, musicians and visual artists on performance works aimed at inspiring audiences to look up, look sideways and embrace this complicated world.
-Her plays embrace many artforms, creating theatre that celebrates voice, movement, sound and visual art.
-It’s theatre that asks big questions — about gender roles and family, and tiny daily acts of heroism.
+Sheila Cowley is a playwright and audio producer based in St. Petersburg FL.
+She collaborates with actors, dancers, visual artists, scientists and musicians on performance works and on Sparks Creative Stories, free illustrated audiobooks for kids of all abilities, on YouTube in English, Spanish and ASL.
+Her stage plays embrace many artforms and ask big questions — about gender roles and family, and tiny daily acts of heroism.

 Susan flew military planes in WWII, so men could go and fight.
 Now she’s been ordered to get back to normal, while the town waits for her local hero husband to come home.